Table of Contents

 }

-Every element in CSS is treated as a box:
+Each element in CSS is a box composed of:

 div {